H5N1 Analysis Request Form : https://www.hug.ch/laboratoire-virologie/centre-national-reference-pour-infections-virales

 For samples that are positive for influenza A and/or B, a detailed characterization of the influenza viruses present in the sample will be performed (subtyping, antigenic proximity to vaccine strains, genotyping and identification of mutations associated with antiviral resistance).

-A new surveillance season for respiratory viruses circulating in the Swiss population began in calendar week 40 of 2025.
-In calendar week 12 of 2026, 21 samples from patients with symptoms of acute respiratory infection were sent to the CNRI for analysis.
-The CNRI detected SARS-CoV-2 in 2 samples, influenza A in none of the samples, and RSV in 1 sample.
-The circulation of the influenza virus and RSV among the Swiss population has declined significantly.
-The circulation of Covid remains low.
+In calendar week 40 of 2025, a new surveillance season began for respiratory viruses circulating in the Swiss population.
+In week 15 of 2026, eight samples from patients with symptoms of acute respiratory infection were sent to the CNRI for analysis.
+The CNRI detected RSV in 1 sample and neither SARS-CoV-2 nor influenza in any of the samples.
+The circulation of respiratory viruses in the population is low.

 Note: